The Effect of Direct Democracy on Income Redistribution: Evidence for Switzerland

 Organization for Economic Co-Operation and Development (OECD); Stockholm School of Economics; University of Hohenheim

-Universität St. Gallen; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Universität St. Gallen; CESifo (Center for Economic Studies and Ifo Institute)

 CESifo Working Paper Series No. 1837

 STICERD, London School of Economics and Political Science (LSE) Working Paper No. PEPP-23